briankoser/sfc-listeners-guide/episodes/0150-top-ten-all-time-favorite-sci-fi-things.md

   </div>
 </div>

-Ben doesn't recommend reading {% workTitle "The Wheel of Time" %}.
+Ben doesn't recommend reading {% work "The Wheel of Time" %}.

-Ben is planning to watch classic {% workTitle "Doctor Who" %}. <q class="archivist inline">I bet he didn't make it 5 minutes, they do not hold up.</q>
+Ben is planning to watch classic {% work "Doctor Who" %}. <q class="archivist inline">I bet he didn't make it 5 minutes, they do not hold up.</q>

-Matt is thinking about reading {% workTitle "Paradise Lost" %}.
+Matt is thinking about reading {% work "Paradise Lost" %}.

 C. S. Lewis's rule: for every new book you read, you should read an old book.

 <div class="quote">
   {% timeLink podcast_file_url, '32:10' %}
-  <span class="quote-context is-size-6">Matt says there are no shows currently on as great as {% workTitle "LOST" %}</span>
+  <span class="quote-context is-size-6">Matt says there are no shows currently on as great as {% work "LOST" %}</span>
-  <q class="matt">When I watched {% workTitle "LOST" %}, I actually felt—this is gonna sound strong, I know we're Christians, so I'm gonna use this word, and it's gonna sound crazy—</q>
+  <q class="matt">When I watched {% work "LOST" %}, I actually felt—this is gonna sound strong, I know we're Christians, so I'm gonna use this word, and it's gonna sound crazy—</q>
   <q class="ben">Aroused?</q>
   <q class="matt">I felt blessed to be able to view this great show!</q>
 </div>